-This paper presented Verisig, a hybrid system approach to verifying safety properties of closed-loop systems using sigmoid-based DNNs as controllers.
-We showed that the verification problem is decidable for DNNs with one hidden layer and decidable for general DNNs if Schanuel's conjecture is true.
+This paper presented Verisig, a hybrid system approach to verifying safety properties of closed-loop systems with DNN controllers.
+We showed that the verification problem is decidable for networks with one hidden layer and decidable for general DNNs if Schanuel's conjecture is true.
 The proposed technique uses the fact that the sigmoid is a solution to a quadratic differential equation, which allows us to transform the DNN into an equivalent hybrid system.
 Given this transformation, we cast the DNN verification problem into a hybrid system verification problem, which can be solved by existing reachability tools such as Flow.
-We evaluated both the applicability and scalability of Verisig+Flow using two case studies, one from reinforcement learning and one where the DNN was used to approximate an MPC with safety guarantees.
+We evaluated both the applicability and scalability of Verisig+Flow in two case studies.

-The novelty of the proposed approach suggests multiple avenues for future work.
-First of all, it would be interesting to investigate whether one could use sigmoid-based DNNs to approximate DNNs with other activation functions (with analytically bounded error).
+For future work, it would be interesting to investigate whether one could use sigmoid-based DNNs to approximate DNNs with other activation functions (with analytically bounded error).
 This would enable us to verify properties about arbitrary DNNs and would greatly expand the application domain of Verisig.

-A second research direction is to exploit the specific properties of the sigmoid dynamics, namely the fact that they are monotone and quadratic, in order to speed up the verification computation.
-Although the proposed technique is already scalable to a large class of applications, it still makes use of Flow, which is a generalpurpose tool that was developed for a large class of hybrid systems.
+A second direction for future work is to speed up the verification computation by exploiting the fact that the sigmoid dynamics are monotone and quadratic.
+Although the proposed technique is already scalable to a wide range of applications, it still makes use of a general-purpose hybrid system verification tool, i.e., Flow.
 That is why, developing a specialized sigmoid verification tool might bring significant benefits in terms of scalability and precision.